a-araari/Video-Sharing-Project/README.md

     - Update a Tutorial
     - Delete a Tutorial
     - View a Tutorial

+ notes :
+  username and password are case-sensitive tutorial url must be a Youtube video and typed like this ('https://www.youtube.com/watch?v=5xInN-fZNnE' OR only the ID 'v=5xInN-fZNnE) you can't reset password(because i'm tired now and it takes about 15 minutes with django to get is done)
 ## Oh god, It tooks me 13 hours(in two days) to get this DONE.
 Fuuuuuuuuck

 Thanks at the end!